About Us

 2. From his vantage point, he could see the Red Sea to the south and knew that the Mediterranean was over the horizon to the north.

 3. This had been the point of his original extraction and the last panorama that he saw before fading into a new existence on the simulator floor at Corlos.
 B'jhon was the only other operative who knew Daniel's story.
 "The Enochian key is coded to Human DNA," Daniel told B'jhon privately, "that's why it only works when I'm around."
-"And Dayton?"
-B'jhon inferred.
+"And Dayton," B'jhon added.
 There had never been a need for a photonic translator, so to everyone else, the key was simply another Light Race novelty.
 "Maybe that's why your the Director?," B'jhon shrugged, subtextually suggesting that 'The One moves in mysterious ways.'

 4. There was something different about this particular visit.
 The setting was exactly as he remembered, but there was a new quality that he had never felt before.